rickhau/PySnippets/README.md

 ## PySnippets
 Collection of useful python code snippets

-## Goal
-It's convenient to find the useful python code snippets to rapidly fulfill your needs.
+The purpose is easily to find the useful python code snippets to help you design your function rapidly

 ## Contribution
 Feel free to send out your pull request with your PySnippets and following components: